Azure/modern-web-app-pattern-dotnet/README.md

 You can substitute the environment name with your own value.

+By default, Azure resources are sized for a "development" mode.
+If doing a Production deployment, see use the [Isolated Deployment](./isolated-deployment.md) instructions for more detail.

 ### 4. Log in to Azure

 Before deploying, you must be authenticated to Azure and have the appropriate subscription selected.
 Run the following command to authenticate: